23 DAYS ●

 Admire the spectacular scenery of this awe inspiring mountain

-Heading to Beijing's symbolic heart, stroll across Tiananmen Square and into the sprawling magnificence of the Forbidden City where you will find a complex full of imperial riches.
-Soak up the harmonious ambiance of the Temple of Heaven, an orderly oasis in a bustling urban landscape, where you can watch, or participate in, a dance class.
-This evening sit down to a traditional dinner of Peking Duck.
+This morning, head to Beijing's symbolic heart, Tiananmen Square and stroll into the sprawling magnificence of the Forbidden City where you will find a complex full of imperial riches.
+Later, soak up the harmonious ambience of the Temple of Heaven, an orderly oasis in a bustling urban landscape.
+Here, mingle with the locals and watch or participate as they practise Tai Chi, dance or play cards.
+This evening, sit down to a traditional dinner of Peking duck and enjoy an acrobatics show.

-Take the bullet train to Wuhan and transfer to Yichang to board your Yangtze River Cruise vessel.
+Take the bullet train to Wuhan and transfer to Yichang to board your Yangtze River Cruise vessel, home for the next four nights.

-The Three Gorges Dam showcases a massive feat of engineering but as we cruise upstream nature takes over, revealing some of world’s most dramatic scenery including the Three Gorges themselves.
-Over the next three days prepare for one breath-taking panorama after another, and take a side trip to the attractive Shennong Stream or Goddess Stream and the Shibaozhai Temple or Fengdu Ghost City.
+A man-made marvel, the Three Gorges Dam showcases this massive feat of engineering.
+But as you cruise upstream nature takes over, revealing some of the world's most dramatic scenery including the Three Gorges themselves.
+Over the next three days, prepare for one breathtaking panorama after another.
+Take a side trip to the attractive Goddess or Shennong stream and enjoy shore excursions to Shibaozhai or Fengdu.

-Disembark and explore old Ciqikou, whose narrow streets are perfect for a stroll to admire the traditional architecture.
-Transfer to Chengdu.
+Disembark in Chongqing and explore old Ciqikou, whose narrow streets are perfect for a stroll to admire the traditional architecture.
+Continue by road to Chengdu, capital of Sichuan Province.

-Today we will visit China’s most famous resident, the Giant Panda.
-Visit the Panda Conservation Centre where you can learn about China’s celebrated bear.
-See these lovable creatures in surroundings that mirror their natural habitat.
-Later you will make a visit to Matchmaker’s Corner in People’s Park where parents search for worthy suitors for their children.
+Visit Chengdu's famous Panda Conservation Centre to see and learn about China's celebrated bears up close in surroundings that mirror their natural habitat.
+Stroll through the bustling People's Park to Matchmaker's Corner, where parents search for worthy suitors for their children.

-A magnificent mountain, the Jade Dragon Snow Mountain incorporates several peaks, the tallest of which is 5,500 metres.
-Taking a chairlift, explore one of the gorgeous high meadows and enjoy the amazing vistas.
-Visit Baisha Old Town to view the fascinating murals, painted during the early Ming Dynasty.
+A magnificent mountain, the Jade Dragon Snow Mountain comprises several peaks, the tallest of which soars 5,500 metres.
+Taking a cable car, explore one of the stunning high meadows and enjoy the amazing vistas.
+Visit Baisha Old Town to view the fascinating frescoes painted during the early Ming Dynasty and take a tour of the Embroidery School.

-The quintessential Chinese 'old town', Lijiang's old quarter is a jumble of cobbled streets, precarious wooden buildings and rustic stone bridges - in short, a delightful place to aimlessly wander.
-Also visit Black Dragon Pool where there are wonderful views of Jade Dragon Snow Mountain.
-Travel to Dali and explore the lively Foreigners Street.
+This morning, visit Black Dragon Pool Park where there are wonderful views of Jade Dragon Snow Mountain.
+Later, travel to Dali and explore the lively Foreigners' Street.

 Fly to the UK, arriving home the same or following day.